gsabury/wps/README.md

 # wps
-A simple WordPress plugin for user statistics
+A simple WordPress plugin for website statistics